 Know Your Target Audience

 In order for your real estate writer to create the most effective copy possible, they need to know who they are writing too and also how to ‘get inside the head’ of your target audience.
-The more you know about the characteristics of your past and potential buyers, the better.
+The more you know about the characteristics of your potential buyers- or tenants if you are a landlord – the better.

 Some clients believe that everybody is a prospect for what they have to sell, and on a very generic level that may be true.
 But that’s how you end up with a generic piece of copywriting.